open-life-science/ols-9/.github/ISSUE_TEMPLATE/ols-9-organiser-issue.md

 - Cohort planning sheet
 - Cohort GitHub repo (this) with updated issue templates
 - Cohort mentor, facilitator and speaker recruitment forms (three could be linked)
-- Cohort facilitators sign up sheet, [example](https://docs.google.com/spreadsheets/d/1MFtAVvkqTejluTWsVMEv_BUQ2M3B3PJmlrknDyHvj6U/edit#gid=522767112)
+- Cohort facilitators sign-up sheet, [example](https://docs.google.com/spreadsheets/d/1MFtAVvkqTejluTWsVMEv_BUQ2M3B3PJmlrknDyHvj6U/edit#gid=522767112)
 - Cohort honoraria form (used by facilitators, mentors, and speakers)
 - Cohort CiviCRM sign-up form (all cohort participants must sign up to fully register in the cohort)
 - Create issues 1 to 16 linking to each week of the cohort